Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: / -complete complexity dichotomies

-Graph modification problems for operations $\vd$ and $\ed$ have been studied extensively.
-For a graph property $\mathcal P$, we denote by \textsc{Vertex Deletion-${\mathcal{P}}$} the graph modification problem for property $\mathcal P$ and operation $\vd$.
+Graph modification problems for operations vertex-deletion and edge-deletion have been studied extensively.
+For a graph property $\mathcal P$, we denote by \textsc{Vertex Deletion-${\mathcal{P}}$} the graph modification problem for property $\mathcal P$ and operation vertex-deletion.
+A property is {\em hereditary} if $\mathcal P(G)$ implies $\mathcal P(H)$ for all induced subgraphs $H$ of $G$.
 Lewis and Yannakakis~\cite{LY80} defined a non-trivial property $\mathcal P$ on graphs as a property true for infinitely many graphs and false for infinitely many graphs.
-They showed the following general result:
+These definitions can be extended to edge-coloured graphs.
+They showed the following general result.